una/personal-goals/happy-moments/2016_happy-moments.md

 07/24/2016
 ---
 I went wedding dress shopping with my best friend Liza today!
 It's so crazy that she will be a married lady soon and I'm going to be her maid of honor at her wedding.
 She looked really amazing in a few of the dresses and I really think she has already found a great one.

+07/25/2016
+---
+I worked from home next to my pup Lucy today.
+If you sit in the right place, she will come snuggle next to you and pass out and snore just a tiny bit.
+It's so cute.

+07/26/2016
+---
+It has been so long since I had good sushi, so my Mom and I got some sushi at a local place where the waiters literally know my family.
+It was yummy and made me super happy :)

+07/27/2016
+---
+My Mom had a buy one/ get one free entree at Bonefish grill so we decided to go together.
+I love love love fish and they do some pretty great grilled fish dishes.
+I got salmon and blackberry sangria.

+07/28/2016
+---
+I got crabs today with my Mom at an adorable crab shack in my hometown.
+The cream of crab soup had chunks of crab meat in it and was SO GOOD.
+And the crabs were great too :) I love Baltimore during crab season.

+07/29/2016
+---
+Liza had people over for a dinner party tonight.
+I made brussels sprouts with melted Parmesan cheese, which went over very well :) It was also just a great time with a great crew.
+Perfect end of my Baltimore trip.

+07/30/2016
+---
+Today I began my journey to Argentina!
+And I got upgrades on both of my flights today :) Even though they were both delayed, sitting in first class with unlimited wine is the best way to sit on a delayed plane.

+07/31/2016
+---
+I finally arrived in Buenos Aires today!
+And my luggage arrived to :) Tonight I ended up meeting up with a friend of a friend at this big college party the Hillel at the University of Buenos Aires threw, with a ton of student art, poetry, a live band, and live mural painting.
+I had a lot of Fernet and talked to a bunch of people.